Canadian

 Dermatitis

-Dermatitis is inflammation of the skin, often causing redness, irritation, and itching.
+Dermatitis is term to describe general inflammation of the skin, often causing redness, irritation, and itching.

-There are a variety of things that can cause dermatitis, as we'll see in this section.
+There are a variety of things that can cause dermatitis, as we'll see in the examples below, including dry skin, edema, contact with irritants, exposure to microbes, genetic susceptibility, and even exposure to heat or cold.

 Eczema / Eczematous Dermatitis